Niketdeshmukh/Java/README.md

 # Java
-# Data structures and algorithms for interviews
+# Data structures and algorithms

 This repository contains JAVA implementations of general algorithms and data structures.